-The Company holds a 100% interest in the EI Oro Property, having purchased the remaining 30% from a wholly-owned subsidiary of Goldcorp Inc. in January 2017.
+The Company holds a 100% interest in the El Oro Property, having purchased the remaining 30% from a wholly-owned subsidiary of Goldcorp Inc. in January 2017.
 Management has reviewed all previous exploration results on the project and re-focused on targets for future exploration.
 One key area is the border zone of the historical Esperanza and Mexico Mines where several high-grade gold-silver intersections in several veins and structures were intersected by previous drilling by the Company.
 Since this area was drilled, a structural study identified northeasterly controls to high grades, which fits the nature of this mineralized zone.
 Future drilling is planned to target this border area as well as 31 other identified exploration targets.
-In addition to the EI Oro Property, the Company has the right to process tailings left from pre-1930s milling of ores from the Mexico mine on the San Rafael vein in the EI Oro District ("Tailings Project").
+In addition to the El Oro Property, the Company has the right to process tailings left from pre-1930s milling of ores from the Mexico mine on the San Rafael vein in the El Oro District ("Tailings Project").
 The Company has been evaluating the potential for the historic tailings to generate near-term cash flow.
 The Mexico Mine Tailings have had extensive historic and recent assessments including drill testing and metallurgical test work.
-In addition to the Mexico Mine Tailings deposits lie within the town of EI Oro and are adjacent to existing road access, power and water services.
+In addition to the Mexico Mine Tailings, the Company has a right of first refusal to reprocess three additional tailings deposits.
+All four tailings deposits lie within the town of El Oro and are adjacent to existing road access, power and water services.